Editors & Staff

 Lindsey has been with the Press since 2005.

 Laura Smith, Senior Preflight Coordinator

 Laura began her career at The Rockefeller University in 1996 in the Office of Public Affairs.
 In 1997, she joined the RU Press as assistant to then director Michael Held.
-In 2003, under the guidance of Mike Rossner, Laura began image screening.
+In 2002, under the guidance of Mike Rossner, Laura began image screening.
 She has since traveled abroad and throughout the United States training others in the detection of image manipulation.
-Laura lives in the Hudson Valley with her daughter, three cats, and her Rottweiler Chance.
+Laura lives in the Hudson Valley with her daughter and rescue kitty "Wiki".

 Mary Vasquez, Senior Production Editor and Freelance Coordinator